Key

 Couper, R.A Trans.
 Roy.
 Soc.
 New Zealand 79, 340-348.

-A coconut pest, controlled by an ant that nests in other trees and which itself is disturbed by a ground nesting ant, when both ants visit the palm.
-Forty years later, Professor Way was advisor to a project in Tanzania where this bug, Pseudotheraptus wayi, is a much more serious threat than the more obvious rhinoceros beetle.
+Pseudotheraptus - A coconut pest, controlled by an ant that nests in other trees and which itself is disturbed by a ground nesting ant, when both ants visit the palm.
+Forty years later, Professor Way was advisor to a project in Tanzania where this bug, P. wayi, is a much more serious threat than the more obvious rhinoceros beetle.

 Way, M.J.
 (1951) An insect pest of coconuts and its relationship to certain ant species.
 Nature 168, 302.